Taweilo/Credit_Line_Increase_Model/README.md

-*Real world risks*: From the model and computed AIR values, it's safe to say that the model's discrimination is not fully remediated.
+*Real world risks*: From the model and computed AIR values, it is safe to say that the models discrimination is not fully remediated.
 Using a biased model in the real world could have a severe negative impact.
-In this case, there might be an instance where the model makes a biased decision to not grant a credit line increase to a hispanic or black person as compared to white or asian.
-Denying a credit line increase could potentially impact their credit scores and credit scores further influence several decisions such as getting approved for credit cards, auto loans, home loans, and interest rates.
+In this case, there might be an instance where the model makes a biased decision to individuals.
+Not granting a credit line increase to a Hispanic or black person could be a problem, compared to a White or Asian.
+In addition, denying a credit line increase could potentially impact their credit scores.
+Eventually, credit scores further influence several decisions such as getting approved for credit cards, auto loans, home loans, and interest rates.

 #### **2. Potential uncertainities relating to the impacts of using the model:**

 *Math or Software problems*: The model works as expected as of date.
 However with technology and software being ever-changing, it introduces some level of uncertainity.
 Model staleness is when the predictive power of a model depreciates over time as trends change.
-The model has to be refreshed over time with more efficient mathematical strategies and up to date software to allow it to learn from new data and preserve it's predictiveness over time.
+The model has to be refreshed over time with more efficient strategies.
+Learning from new data, the up-to-date software and mathematical strategies empowers predictiveness over time.

-*Real world risks*: While training the model has provided us with an insight of how biases affect credit line increase, we have not factored in real-world risks.
-One such risk would be security and data privacy.
-The risk of customer data being leaked and privacy attacks is not an aspect we have taken into consideration in our pipeline while training the model and exposes it to uncertainities.
-We would have to measure the risks and apply migitation stratergies to ensure there are no potential uncertainities related to data security and privacy when using the model.
+*Real world risks*: While training the model has provided us with an insight of how biases affect credit line increase, real-world risks weren’t considered.
+Security and data privacy is one example.
+The risk of customer data being leaked and privacy attacks is not an aspect we have taken into consideration in our pipeline while training the model.
+This will expose the model to uncertainties.
+We would have to measure the risks and apply mitigation strategies to ensure there are no potential uncertainties related to data security and privacy when using the model.

 #### **3. Other unexpected results:**